GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-focus-mode/index.md

 layout: 'layouts/doc-post.njk'
 title: 'Focus Mode'
 subhead: 'Simplify the styling of the current page by clicking the extension toolbar icon.'
-description: 'Learn how to run code on the current active tab.'
+description: 'Learn how to run code in the active tab.'
 date: 2022-08-10
 # updated: 2022-06-13
 ---

 ## Overview {: #overview }

-This tutorial builds an extension that simplify the styling of the Chrome extension and Web store documentation pages so that they are easier to read.
+This tutorial builds an extension that simplifies the styling of the Chrome extension and Web store documentation pages so that they are easier to read.

 In this guide, we’re going to explain how to do the following: